arsalanshafi/randomImageQuote/readme.md

-## This is a small project that generates a random image with a randomw quote on it
+## This is a small project that generates a random image with a random quote on it

-### It utilizes two apis for the image and qote
+### It utilizes two apis for the image and quote

 Image api
 <https://picsum.photos/500>